urbanjost/M_msg/README.md

  + **M_verify** contains procedures useful for generating unit tests

  + **M_journal** allows for creating log and journal files
+ + **M_messages** includes messages containing line art, ASCII plotting procedures, and various table presentations.

+# LineArt Messages

+The lineart routines files display eye-catching messages as block letters or with ASCII art.

++ junbad        -  print an eye-catching image of a skull.
++ junbat        -  print an eye-catching image of a bat.
++ junbuster     -  es] call journal(3f) to print eye-catching ASCII graphic (ghostbuster)
++ jundragon     -  fill in a character array with a message
++ junroach      -  print an eye-catching image of a roach.
++ junsun        -  print an eye-catching image of a smiling sun.
++ juntrolls     -  print an eye-catching bulletin

+## Message Routines

+   Generic procedures that are used to generate messages.

++ blocks        -  write large block letters
++ signs         -  write out string in large block letters

++ percent_done  -  non-advancing status counter displays percentage done on terminal displays
++ tabgraph      -  write out a row of numbers and a text-based scaled graph

 ## Building the Module
 A conventional GNU/Linux or Unix install: